How to be organized in your life with xTiles: simple tips that actually work

 Postpone procrastination

-Finally, we’ve got here even though we postponed it for so long.
+Finally, we've got here even though we postponed it for so long.
 Procrastination is the worst of bad habits.
 It will be the final boss to beat.
-However, if you implement at least half of the tips on how to be organized we gave you above, your procrastination has no chance.
+However, if you implement at least half of the tips on how to be a more organized person we gave you above, your procrastination has no chance.

 Books on how to be organized